ArturoDent/toggle-comments/README.md

 * 0.2.0 - fixed start/emd of selection in leading whitespace
 * 0.2.5 - fixed null matches on empty lines
 * 0.3.0 - removed `editorHasSelection` from default keybinding
 * 0.3.5 - simplified checking setting for `"editor.comments.insertSpace"`
+* 0.3.6 - fixed for languages with no `comment.lineComment` defined in their language configuration

 -----------------------------------------------------------------------------------------------------------